 It begins in Morgan Hill...

-For several years, my buddy Mark has been telling me about this ride up to Mount Umunhum.
+For several years, my buddy Mark has been telling me about this brand new ride up to Mount Umunhum.
 If you can’t pronounce it, neither can we so we’ll call it Mount Um for short.
 When I tried to look it up, every map I had claimed the road didn’t exist.

 Now you have my attention.